 Southern California medical building blast killed day spa owner, was the result of explosive package: officials

-Two officials told The Associated Press the building in Aliso Viejo, about 50 miles south of Los Angeles, on Tuesday afternoon was targeted by the package.
-One of the officials said one of the people injured or killed in the explosion was believed to be a target.
+Two officials told The Associated Press the building in Aliso Viejo, about 50 miles south of Los Angeles, was targeted.
+An official said one of the people injured or killed in the explosion was believed to be a target.

-The woman who died owned a day spa in the building, police said at a Wednesday news conference.
-They identified her as 40-year-old Ildiko Krajnyak of nearby Trabuco Canyon.
+The woman who died owned a day spa in the building, Undersheriff Don Barnes of the Orange County Sheriff's Department said at a Wednesday news conference.
+He identified her as 40-year-old Ildiko Krajnyak of nearby Trabuco Canyon.

+"We do not believe at this time that this was an accident," Barnes said.

 Orange County sheriff's officials said late Tuesday night that they had not found a specific explosive device and were continuing to sift through the debris left from the explosion.

-Two of the injured people had unknown injuries, and the third person suffered from smoke-inhalation, according to officials.

 NBC Los Angeles reported officials were searching homes in Southern California in connection with the blast.
-The media outlet reported the device was delivered to the building and "addressed to a specific person."
-The victims and the suspect(s) were not immediately identified.
+The outlet reported the device was delivered to the building and "addressed to a specific person."
+The victims and any potential suspects were not immediately identified.

+Barnes said three search warrants had been served Wednesday morning - one at a business on Mareblu, another in the city of Long Beach and another in Trabuco Canyon.

 CALIFORNIA COP HAD TIES TO MEXICAN MAFIA, ARMENIAN ORGANIZED CRIME GROUPS, FEDS SAY